coder-mike/microvium/readme.md

 ## Limitations

-In the current design, a VM cannot exceed 64 kB of ROM and RAM since it internally uses 16-bit pointers.
+In the current design, a VM cannot exceed 64 kB of ROM and/or RAM since it internally uses 16-bit pointers.

-Microvium is optimized for platforms with a 16-bit pointer size and will be a bit slower on 32-bit and 64-bit platforms.
+Microvium is optimized for platforms with a 16-bit pointer size and will be a little bit slower on 32-bit and 64-bit platforms.

 There is no standard library and only a [subset of JavaScript](./doc/supported-language.md) is currently supported.
-For supported features there are some deviations from the ECMAScript standard.
-Microvium at the moment is somewhat like a dynamically-typed variant of C.

 The FFI (the interface to C) does not yet facilitate the passing of complex structures.
 Only simple types: `string`, `int`, `double`, and `bool`.